- NEW! Submission date: 9 May, at 09.00, 2022

 - The budget must be between 100 kSEK and 300 kSEK, including indirect costs (OH).
-The budget can cover personnel costs.
-It can also be used to, e.g., hire master students or host guest researchers.
+The budget is mainly to cover personnel costs for Chalmers employees (but not PhD students).
 The budget cannot cover costs for equipment or travel costs to conferences/research visits.

 What must the application contain?